 Catherine DeCarlo Santiago

-My research program explores risk and resilience factors among children and families.
-I am interested in individual and family adaptation to poverty-related stressors and have studied the impact of stress, coping, involuntary stress responses, and other factors in this context.
+My research program focuses on how children and families respond to stress and trauma as well as how community interventions can improve functioning and promote resilience.
+In partnership with school and community leaders, administrators, clinicians, and parents, we conduct school- and community-based intervention research.
+Our work examines effectiveness, implementation, and sustainability of these interventions among underserved populations.
+At a basic level, I am interested in individual and family adaptation to the accumulation of stress and trauma.
 In addition, I am focused on cultural and family factors in relation to psychopathology and mental health intervention.
 In particular, I am interested in how family and cultural factors might enhance or ameliorate the relationship between stress and child psychopathology, especially among Latino families.
-I am currently translating this work into interventions in community settings.
-In partnership with community parents and providers, I have developed and evaluated a culturally informed family treatment component for low-income Latino children exposed to violence and participating in a school-based intervention for trauma.
-Our lab will continue both basic and intervention research that explores adaptation to poverty-related stressors among low-income children and families.
+Our lab will continue both basic and intervention research that explores adaptation to stress and adversity among low-income children and families.

 Wadsworth, M.E. & Santiago, C.D.
 (2008).
 Risk and resiliency processes in ethnically diverse families in poverty.
 Journal of Family Psychology, 22, 399-410.